 Effective January 2014, renewing CCNSs will need to have 150 CE Points.

 - At least 75 must be in Category I, 25 of which must be Pharmacology CEs.

 - The other 75 may be in Category I or Category II.

-Why is a Pharmacology CE requirement being added?
+Why was a Pharmacology CE requirement added?